 And if you’re looking for a pasta sauce that is just as creamy but not quite as cheesy, try my creamy pasta sauce recipe.

 Not Diet Food.
 Comfort Food.

 Friends, if you’ve come here today looking for salads or even low fat desserts, I suggest you keep on moving.
 Or try this summer salad with roasted apple vinaigrette.

 Today, I’m here to share with you pure comfort food.
-All the fats, all the carbs, all the creamy deliciousness you could ever want.
+All the fats, all the carbs, all the creamy macaroni and cheese goodness you could ever want.

-I’m not advocating for eating this way every day or even every week, but as an occasional indulgence, you really can’t do better than this, the best creamy mac and cheese recipe ever.
+I’m not advocating for eating this way every day or even every week, but as an occasional indulgence, you really can’t do better than this recipe.

 Hyperbole?
 I think not.

-When I want mac and cheese, I want to taste the cheese.
+When I want macaroni and cheese, I want to taste the cheese.